nclandrei/L5-Coursework/web-science-ax/README.md

 # web-science-ax

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to perform cluster selection on tweets.

 ## Usage

-FIXME
+// TODO: add here instructions to use it

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 nclandrei

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.